 - We used to be a bricks-and-mortar retailer, but now we’re an omnichannel retailer.

-Successful organizations therefore find that thinking horizontally (across industries and sectors) as well as vertically (within industries) is practically useful, and increasingly so.
+Successful organizations find that thinking horizontally (across industries and sectors) as well as vertically (within industries) is practically useful, and increasingly so.
 Benedict Evans noted in passing in one of his recent newsletters that B2B and B2C business models have hybridized in recent years:

 “L’Oréal bought Modiface, an AR beauty app.
 Lots of consumer brands that don’t actually have a consumer relationship (effectively, they’re B2B companies selling only at wholesale) thinking about how they can talk directly to their customers.”

+Given all this blurriness, a “big zoom” perspective is often useful.
 Here are some current mega-trends that, depending on your situation, may directly inform corporate strategy:

 - Global economic fragility